 Cultivation and breeding of Crocus

-This started in 1998 as a hobby but has become a serious job to fulfil.
+This started in 1998 as a hobby but has become a serious job to do.
 At the moment we grow about 250 different Crocus seedlings.
 These are the results of a breeding programme bringing around 40.000 seedlings into bloom.
-It was out goal to select the very best growers out of a very large number of seedlings bred from the best Crocuses available.
-After 3 years of growing the seeds we graded out the 10 % of the fastest growing ones and dispatched the rest.
+It was out goal to select the very best out of a very large number of seedlings bred from the best Crocuses available.
+After 3 years of growing the seeds we graded out the 10 % of the fastest growing ones and dispatched of the rest.
 These 10 % were planted and left in the soil for 3 years and during these years we selected out the seedlings growing the nicest and most floriferous clumps.
-So from the initial 40.000 seedling a less than 1 % is still left for further selection.
+So from the initial 40.000 seedling a less than 1 % was left for further selection.

 All our Crocus seedling are pictured on the Facebook site of Fluwel in the album ‘Crocus zaailingen’.

 When it comes to tulips, we do not have a breeding programme ourselves but when you run your nursery together with tulip enthusiasts like Jeroen and Eric it does not take long before you grow tulips.
 Eric has a nose for good garden tulips, not long ago he found a small collection of superb lily flowering garden tulips from an old man who wanted to retire...
 5 new varieties added to the nursery!
 Jeroen always keeps his eye open for good tulips for the cut flower industry.
 In the months of winter, when he is not occupied by Fluwelland, he runs our tulip cut flower production and good new varieties are always welcome.
 It is a nice task to be involved in tulip growing and marketing of new tulips.